Biodegradable Corn Starch Packaging

 7. Geographical Location

-Corn starch packaging offers several environmental benefits, making it a more green alternative to traditional plastics.
+Corn starch packaging offers several environmental benefits, making it a more sustainable alternative to traditional plastics.

 1. Biodegradability

-Natural Decomposition: Corn starch is biodegradable and can be broken down by microorganisms into simple compounds.
+Natural Decomposition: Corn starch plastic is biodegradable and can be broken down by microorganisms into simple compounds.

-Reduction in Plastic Pollution: Unlike traditional plastics that persist in the environment for hundreds of years, corn starch based plastics breaks down into non-toxic components in few weeks.
+Reduction in Plastic Pollution: Unlike traditional plastics that persist in the environment for hundreds of years, corn starch plastics breaks down into non-toxic components in few weeks to months.

 2. Renewable Resource